elahmo/movie_rating_prediction/README.md

 ===================================================================================
 # STEP 4:

-Perform face recognition to count face numbers from all posters
+Since the IMDB budgets are just domestic values, the data from the-numbers.com is more complete.
+This step tries to join the budgets for worldwide revenue from the-numbers.com with the IMDB data that is parsed.

+Fuzzy matchins is used, with accuraccy of only >90 being considered, other movies are either specific cases or have no budgets, and will be cleaned manually.

-This step will save result into JSON file 'image_and_facenumber_pair_list.json'
+This step will save result into JSON file 'imdb_output_budgets.json'

-$ python detect_faces_from_posters.py
+$ python updatebudgets.py

 ===================================================================================
 # STEP 5:

-Load two JSON files 'imdb_output.json' and 'image_and_facenumber_pair_list.json'

-Parse all variables into valid format.
+Parse all variables into valid format CSV.

-Generate a final CSV table containing 28 variables that can be loaded in R or Pandas
+Generate a final CSV table containing 31 variables that can be loaded in R or Pandas, or pure Python for OGs.

 The output will be a CSV file 'movie_metadata.csv' (1.5MB)